chris-short/devopsish.com/content/post/089/index.md

 [cliqz-oss/local-sheriff](https://github.com/cliqz-oss/local-sheriff): Think of Local sheriff as a recon tool in your browser (WebExtension).
 While you normally browse the internet, Local Sheriff works in the background to empower you in identifying what data points (PII) are being shared / leaked to which all third-parties.

 [Logging Best Practices for Kubernetes using Elasticsearch, Fluent Bit and Kibana](https://itnext.io/logging-best-practices-for-kubernetes-using-elasticsearch-fluent-bit-and-kibana-be9b7398dfee): "There are many options for logging when building Cloud Native applications.
-We’ve evaluated several options and found a set of tools that work well for us."
+We've evaluated several options and found a set of tools that work well for us."

 [CNCF Seeks to Advance IT Performance Monitoring with OpenMetrics Spec](https://thenewstack.io/cncf-seeks-to-advance-it-performance-monitoring-with-openmetrics-project/): "Prometheus will move to this OpenMetrics model, as will microservices-oriented monitoring software from InfluxData, Sysdig, Weave, and OpenCensus."
 {{< adsense-inarticle >}}